Warning message

 Sign Up for a Chat Day Timeslot

-Chat Day allows any McGill student to book an informal, in-person meeting with Prof. Fabrice Labeau, Deputy Provost (Student Life & Learning).
-These fifteen-minute bookable time slots are an opportunity for students to ask questions, raise concerns, share their experiences, or bring forward ideas for improving student life.
-The bonus?
-Free snacks at every meeting.
+Chat Day is an opportunity for any McGill student to book an informal, in-person 15-minute meeting with Prof. Fabrice Labeau, Deputy Provost (Student Life & Learning) to ask questions, share experiences, raise concerns, or bring forward ideas for improving student life.
+Snacks are always served.

-• Booked by undergraduate and graduate students in all years of study, from all faculties, and at both the Downtown and Mac campuses.
+• Undergraduate and graduate students at both the Downtown and Mac Campuses.

-• One-on-one or in small groups (up to four students at a time).
+• Individuals or small groups (up to four students at a time).

-• About any topic related to student life and learning at McGill; no topic is too big or too small.
-Example discussions could include:
+• Discussing any topic related to student life and learning at McGill - no topic is too big or too small.
+Examples include:

 • An idea for improving the quality of student life at McGill